CIDgravity/cidg-docs/content/en/storage-providers/get-started/claim-a-miner/index.md

 Once your selection is made, the subsequent step involves simply by clicking the `Next` button.

 {{< alert icon="success" >}}
-In the event that the miner has previously been claimed, either by you or another user, the process will terminate at this step.
-Conversely, if the miner remains unclaimed, the procedure will persist, moving forward to the settings.
+If the miner already exists in CIDgravity (previously successfully claimed by you or someone else).
+The claimed process is ending here.
+We recommend to verify the miner connectivity by running an end to end connectivity check :  ```Help Center``` / ```Diagnosys```
 {{< /alert >}}

-## Import or start from scratch
+## Import settings from another miner (optional)

-In the presence of additional miners within your account, you will have the option to seamlessly import their pricing models and acceptance logics onto the new miner.

-However, if you prefer to initiate it from scratch, you can opt to generate a default pricing model and sample acceptance logics.
+If you already manage another miner with CIDgravity, you can directly import its settings.

-## Set settings and limits
+## Initial settings (optional)

-In the final phase, you gain the capability to fine-tune the miner's settings through various configurations:

-- **Number of storage deals per hour**: Specifies the maximum allowable number of storage deals within a given hour, across all clients.
+- **Number of storage deals per hour**: The maximum number of storage deals accepted over the last 60 minutes, across all clients.
-- **Cumulative storage deal size per hour**: Dictates the cumulative storage deal capacity allotted per hour, measured in Gigabytes (GiB) per hour.
+- **Cumulative storage deal size per hour**: The maximum cumulative storage deal size (GiB) accepted over the last 60 minutes.
-- **Retrieval deals per hour**: Sets the maximum count of retrieval deals sanctioned within a single hour, encompassing all clients.
+- **Retrieval deals per hour**: The maximum number of igraphsync retrieval deals accepted over the last 60 minutes, across all clients.
-- **Custom message**: Provides the opportunity to craft a personalized message that will be transmitted to the customer in the event of a deal rejection.
+- **Custom message**: A personalized message that will be appended to rejection message sent to clients (e.g. "you can contact us at me@mydomain")
-- **Accept storage deals from unknown clients**: Enables or disables the reception of storage deals from clients not previously registered.
-If enabled, such deals will be rejected, ensuring that only recognized clients can initiate storage transactions.
+- **Accept storage deals from unknown clients**: Enables or disables the reception of storage deals from  clients not previously created.
+If disabled, such deals will be rejected, ensuring that only recognized clients can initiate storage transactions.

 {{< img src="set-global-limits.png" alt="Define the global limits for this miner" >}}

-To complete the process of adding this miner, we will present your unique token, which is essential for configuring the connector.

-Additionally, you will have the option to initiate an end-to-end connectivity test once the connector is configured.
+## Connector token

+The last screen presents the connector token needed to configure the CIDgravity connector on the miner.
+This token is also accessible from the ```Settings``` page.

 {{< alert icon="tip" >}}
-Rest assured, in case you didn't save the token, you can retrieve it at any time within the Settings menu.
+Finaly you will have the option to initiate an end-to-end connectivity test once the connector is configured.
 {{< /alert >}}